Why 5 years of age?

 Why all the same subjects for every young child?

 Why is their learning often so separated from life?
 Why is their learning so two dimensional?
 Why are the subject areas so separate?
 Why is so much of their learning about regurgitating information?

 contains affiliate links

 When I ponder these questions the main conclusions that stand out to me is that school as it is, is for the convenience of adults and the benefit of the factory like system of the workforce.
 And I for one don’t want that to determine my child’s childhood years.

 5 years is about the youngest you can get a child to sit still and force to listen to information.
 Having weekdays taken up sure is convenient for adults and six hours is almost a work day.

 Starting young guarantees children who are used to these expectations and being given the information they ‘need’.
-Without years of indoctrination it would seem bizarre, for example, to ask to use the toilet or wait to eat when hungry.
+Without years of indoctrination it would seem bizarre, for example, to encroach on bodily autonomy and expect someone to ask to use the toilet or wait to eat when hungry.